Salomon Brothers: Salomon Brothers during the 1980s

 Salomon Brothers' success in the 1980s is documented in Michael Lewis' 1989 book, Liar's Poker.
 Lewis went through Salomon's training program and then became a bond salesman at Salomon Brothers in London.
-Lewis presented an insider description of life at Salomon Brothers, and his book became a seminal work in terms of understanding the corporate culture at Salomon Brothers in the 1980s.
+Lewis presented an insider account of life at Salomon Brothers, and his book became a seminal work on the firm's corporate culture in the 1980s.

 Lewis describing the trading floor at Salomon:

 Because the forty-first floor was the chosen home of the firm's most ambitious people, and because there were no rules governing the pursuit of profit and glory, the men who worked there, including the more bloodthirsty, had a hunted look about them.
 The place was governed by the simple understanding that the unbridled pursuit of perceived self interest was healthy.
 Eat or be eaten.
 The men of 41 worked with one eye cast over their shoulders to see whether someone was trying to do them in, for there was no telling what manner of man had levered himself to the rung below you and was now hungry for your job.
 The limit of acceptable conduct within Salomon Brothers was wide indeed.
 It said something about the ability of the free marketplace to mold people's behavior into a socially acceptable pattern.
 For this was capitalism at its most raw, and it was self-destructive...